Cart

 I strive to make jewellery that exudes quality—where you can sense that each piece has truly been a labour of love and the raw material has been worked into its most beautiful form.
 My jewellery shows the craftsmanship behind it, which I believe lies in the finish.
 For me, good craftsmanship is when a product can speak for itself and radiate quality and a sense of both the timely and timeless.

-I am proud to have mastered goldsmithing.
-It’s my foundation in life.
 I have gained a general understanding of design and the use of tools so it made sense for me to begin to explore new materials.
 When I started making woodcuts, it felt like a direct extension of working with jewellery.
 It was still about using tools, shaping and skill.
 The result is made by carving the material to create an image at surface level that I then print.
 It’s so satisfying to see the motif develop within the wood.

 Woodcutting is a new take on my artistic expression and has influenced my approach to goldsmithing.
 It has set it freer.
 The different processes are inspiring and teach me new skills.
 I also paint — and sew and build furniture in my summer house.